Iraqi insurgency (2003–2011): Foreign participants

-Foreign fighters are mostly Arabs from neighboring countries, who have entered Iraq, primarily through the porous desert borders of Syria and Saudi Arabia, to assist the Iraqi insurgency.
-Many of these fighters are Wahhabi fundamentalists who see Iraq as the new "field of jihad" in the battle against U.S. forces.
-It is generally believed that most are freelance fighters, but a few members of Al-Qaeda and the related group Ansar al-Islam are suspected of infiltrating into the Sunni areas of Iraq through the mountainous northeastern border with Iran.
-The United States and its allies point to Jordanian-born Al-Qaeda in Iraq leader Abu Musab al-Zarqawi as the key player in this group.
-Zarqawi was considered the head of an insurgent group called Al-Tawhid Wal-Jihad ("Monotheism and Holy War") until his death on 7 June 2006, which according to U.S. estimates numbers in the low hundreds.
+Foreign fighters were mostly Arabs from neighboring countries, who entered Iraq primarily through the porous desert borders of Syria and Saudi Arabia, to assist the Iraqi insurgency.
+Many of these fighters were Wahhabi fundamentalists who saw Iraq as the new "field of jihad" in the battle against U.S. forces.
+It is generally believed that most are freelance fighters, but a few members of al-Qaeda and the related group Ansar al-Islam were suspected of infiltrating into the Sunni areas of Iraq through the mountainous northeastern border with Iran.
+The United States and its allies pointed to Jordanian-born Al-Qaeda in Iraq leader Abu Musab al-Zarqawi as the key player in this group. al-Zarqawi was considered the head of an insurgent group called Al-Tawhid Wal-Jihad ("Monotheism and Holy War") until his death on 7 June 2006, which according to U.S. estimates numbers in the low hundreds.

-Usage of the term "foreign fighters" has received criticism as being Western-centric because, taken literally, the term would encompass all non-Iraqi forces, including Coalition forces.
-Zarqawi has taken to taunting the American forces about the irony of the term: "Who is the foreigner, O cross worshippers?
+Usage of the term "foreign fighters" received criticism as being Western-centric because, taken literally, the term would encompass all non-Iraqi forces, including Coalition forces.
+Al-Zarqawi taunted the American forces about the irony of the term: "Who is the foreigner, O cross worshippers?
 You are the ones who came to the land of the Muslims from your distant corrupt land."
 (Communiqué of 10 May 2005).
-Zarqawi's group has since announced the formation of the Ansar platoon, a squad of Iraqi suicide bombers, which an AP writer called "an apparent bid to deflect criticism that most suicide bombers in Iraq are foreigners."
+His group since announced the formation of the Ansar platoon, a squad of Iraqi suicide bombers, which an AP writer called "an apparent bid to deflect criticism that most suicide bombers in Iraq are foreigners."